Alessine/predicting_pirate_attack_success/README.md

 <!-- Results -->
 ## Results

 The Random Forest Classifier performed best overall and was therefore fine-tuned.
 One of the goals of the fine-tuning, besides improving the performance, was to prevent overfitting.
-The model finally achieved a performance of about 70% accuracy on the test set.
+The model finally achieved a performance of about 65% balanced accuracy on the test set.
 The features with the biggest impact on the prediction were the longitude and latitude of the attack location.

 <!-- Conclusion -->
 ## Conclusion